 Scheduling benefits are a huge plus as well.
 Does your patient travel for work often or live in a remote area with limited access to transportation?
-According to 1DocWay, “Studies show that approximately 1 and 4 patients miss an appointment due to inadequate transportation”.
+According to 1DocWay, “Studies show that approximately 1 in 4 patients miss an appointment due to inadequate transportation.”
 Another incredibly convenient way to stay consistent with treatment.

 Really, the possibilities are endless.
 Telemental health was designed for convenience and better access in mind.
 When considering those who would easily benefit, a few audiences come to mind:

 There is no set answer on whether or not insurances will reimburse for this service.
 However, most insurances have this written into the majority of policies.
 Like anything else, this needs to be checked ahead of time with eligibility and benefit verification to avoid confusion.
-For example, Medicare and Medicaid choose how they reimburse based on categories: reimbursement for live video, reimbursement for store and forward, reimbursement for remote patient monitoring & reimbursement for email/phone/fax.
-According to telehealthresourcecenter.org, “there is no coverage for remote patient monitoring.
+For example, Medicare and Medicaid choose how they reimburse based on categories: reimbursement for live video, reimbursement for store and forward, reimbursement for remote patient monitoring, and reimbursement for email/phone/fax.
+According to the Telehealth Resource Center, “there is no coverage for remote patient monitoring.
 CMS only covers store and forward for demonstration projects in Alaska and Hawaii.
-Live video consultations are covered for a limited number of Medicare Part B services, only when certain geographical, provider type, and facility type criteria are met” according to the Telehealth Resource Center”.
+Live video consultations are covered for a limited number of Medicare Part B services, only when certain geographical, provider type, and facility type criteria are met.”

 Since every insurance company has different requirements, save yourself time and have the benefit checked by your billing team for each patient and be sure they check specifically for the service and code you will be providing.
-As a reminder, there are no specific requirements for HIPAA and telemental health, however, as a healthcare providers is considered a “covered entity” under the 96’ act, dealing with any PHI is still subject to all the HIPAA standards as in a normal business or patient to provider setting.
-This means the platform you use needs to be HIPAA Compliant.
+As a reminder, there are no specific requirements for HIPAA and telemental health, however, as healthcare providers are considered a “covered entity” under the ’96 act, dealing with any PHI is still subject to all the HIPAA standards as in a normal business or patient-to-provider setting.
+This means the platform you use needs to be HIPAA compliant.
 Unfortunately, you can’t just use any app on your phone.
 One rule across the board though, you must be licensed in the state the patient lives in.
-There has been some speculation in past years to remove this rule as it sometimes defeats the purpose of TeleMental health.
+There has been some speculation in past years to remove this rule, as it sometimes defeats the purpose of telemental health.

 Nevertheless, according to mHealthIntelligence, only 40% of Americans with mental health illness are receiving care.
 With the growth of technology and the increased convenience factor, hoping on this bandwagon is a no-brainer in regards to widening your ability to provide care and increase access for Americans nationwide.